petesharum/intro-to-react/exercises/09-build-a-categories-list/INSTRUCTIONS.md

 - [`src/menu.exercise.jsx`](./src/menu.exercise.jsx)
 - [`src/menu-data.js`](./src/menu-data.js)

 1. In [`src/category-filters.exercise.jsx`](./src/category-filters.exercise.jsx), complete the `CategoryFilters` and `CategoryFilter` components.
 Use the markup [`src/category-filters.html`](./src/category-filters.html) as a guide.
+Remember to forward `children` as part of the returned markup.
-2. In [`src/menu.exercise.jsx`](./src/menu.exercise.jsx), locate the comment beginning with 👋 and replace it with a list that maps the `categories` array from [`src/menu-data.js`](./src/menu-data.js) to the category filter components.
+2. In [`src/menu.exercise.jsx`](./src/menu.exercise.jsx), import `categories` from `./menu-data`, and both filter components from `.category-filters`.
+Locate the comment beginning with 👋 and replace it with a list that maps the `categories` array from [`src/menu-data.js`](./src/menu-data.js) to the category filter components.
-3. You will need to add the "All" filter manually, before the mapped list.
+3. Don't forget to add the "All" filter manually, before the mapped list.

 You should now see a list of all the categories.
 We will add the filter functionality in the next exercise.